 Therefore, the proposed change does not involve a significant reduction in a margin of safety.

-The NRC staff has reviewed the licensee's analysis and, based on this review, it appears that the three standards of 10 CFR 50.92(c) are satisfied.
-Therefore, the NRC staff proposes to determine that the amendment request involves no significant hazards consideration.
+Based on this review, it appears that the three standards of 10 CFR 50.92(c) are satisfied.
+Therefore, the NRC staff proposes to determine that the proposed amendment involves no significant hazards consideration.